cp-algorithms/cp-algorithms/src/combinatorics/bishops-on-chessboard.md

----
-title: Placing Bishops on a Chessboard
-hide:
-  - navigation
----
 # Placing Bishops on a Chessboard

 Find the number of ways to place $K$ bishops on an $N \times N$ chessboard so that no two bishops attack each other.